Last Updated on July 3, 2025 by Rose Ann Palac

 Beyond physical exercise, Tai Chi is seen as a means of self-cultivation and personal growth.
 Practitioners strive to improve themselves through daily practice.
 Tai Chi is thought to promote greater awareness, patience, resilience, and inner strength.
 It is rooted in some of the most fundamental principles of Chinese philosophy.

-For example, the concept of Yin – a core tenet in Tai Chi – is associated with darkness, softness, yielding, and female qualities.
-Yang represents light, firmness, activity, and male qualities.
+For example, the concept of Yin – a core tenet in Tai Chi – is associated with darkness, softness, yielding, and feminine qualities.
+Yang represents light, firmness, activity, and masculine qualities.

 To practice Tai Chi is to achieve a balance between relaxation and alertness, between strength and flexibility, and between mind and body.
 In Chinese philosophy, this harmony is seen as essential for overall well-being.